arviz-devs/arviz/docs/source/contributing/issue_reports.md

 We appreciate being notified of problems with the existing ArviZ code.
 We prefer that issues be filed on the
-Github Issue Tracker of the corresponding sub-package repository ([`arviz-base`](https://github.com/arviz-devs/arviz-base/issues), [`arviz-stats`](https://github.com/arviz-devs/arviz-stats/issues), [`arviz-plots`](https://github.com/arviz-devs/arviz-stats/issues))
+Github Issue Tracker of the corresponding package repository ([`arviz-base`](https://github.com/arviz-devs/arviz-base/issues), [`arviz-stats`](https://github.com/arviz-devs/arviz-stats/issues), [`arviz-plots`](https://github.com/arviz-devs/arviz-stats/issues))